How to Rename Photos for Social Media: A Creator's Guide

 Conclusion

 Social media filenames matter because creators rarely publish an image in only one place.
 Descriptive names improve reuse, reduce mix-ups, and make later search much easier.
+When your naming connects to your content calendar, matches your folder structure, and stays consistent across team members, the time savings compound with every piece of content you produce.

 If your content workflow is image-heavy, Zush can remove the slowest part of the process by handling batch renaming for you.